tytydraco/yessleep/out/I_found_a_toy_chest_in_my_attic_Inside_was_a_name_Id_forgotten.md

 **Benny.** How did I forget?

 Then I heard it—a terrible *crash* upstairs.
 I ran up the steps and threw open the attic door.
 It was *freezing*.
-Middle of July, but I could see my breath.
+I could see my own breath.

 I walked inside, looking around.